Petit Larceny Course

 Section 13: Resources and references

 Finally, the course helps build skills to prevent recidivism (or lapsing into criminal behavior again).
-It presents techniques, resources, and helps students build skills and a plan to stop stealing.
+It presents techniques, resources, and helps students build skills and a plan to control impulses.
 In this way students learn to prevent and/or change behavior that can lead in harmful directions.